XuanDoVu1996/Python_App/ReadMe.md

-# SQL Project _ Healthcare Database
+# Python Project _ Interactive Dashboard App _ Cryptocurrency

 ## :information_source: GENERAL INFORMATION
 - :bulb: Purpose: We created a database that records the healthcare information of patients in fictional hospital named Happiness.